aeternity/protocol/node/api/channels_api_usage.md

 #### Authenticated channel_create_tx
 The responder FSM reports to its client that it received the authentication reply, and now has a co-authenticated `channel_create_tx`.
-It relies on the initiator to push the co-authenticed transaction to the mempool:
+It relies on the initiator to push the co-authenticated transaction to the mempool:

 ```javascript
 {